Seeking to understand the Czech 'Identity'? Just follow the signs

 Photo via Museum Kampa

-Despite the socialist economy’s constraints and minimal interaction with foreign systems, Rathousky’s designs have stood the test of time, quirks included—spot the “pooping man” pictogram for a coin changer, which remains a curious artifact of its era.
+Despite the socialist economy’s constraints and minimal interaction with foreign systems—isolated within Czechoslovakia, designers lacked exposure to global trends— Rathousky’s designs have stood the test of time, quirks included: note the “pooping man” pictogram for a coin changer, a curious artifact of the era.

-The exhibit also invites visitors to explore how Czech design has not only influenced but elevated everyday life—from toys to hiking trails, book covers to movie posters, city branding, and even the contemporary gastronomy scene.
+The exhibit also invites visitors to explore how Czech design has not only influenced but elevated everyday life, from toys to hiking trails, book covers to movie posters, city branding, and even the contemporary gastronomy scene.
+One of the book’s most surprising sections chews on the ways in which design has served the country’s food scene, bringing a fresh aesthetic to branding, menus, and interiors.

-Graphic design “possesses a power often unnoticed,” the book's authors write; those who explore the arresting visuals that comprise this beautifully curated book and exhibition may wholeheartedly disagree.
+Graphic design “possesses a power often unnoticed,” the authors of Identity write; those who explore the arresting visuals found in this beautifully curated book and exhibition may wholeheartedly disagree.

 Identity: The Story of Czech Graphic Design (Mowshe 2024, English translation by Douglas Arellanes; edited by Elizabeth Spacilova) is a sprawling 320-page volume, a slimmed-down version of the Czech edition.
 It is packed with interviews, photographs, graphics, and essays highlighting Czech design heroes such as Alfons Mucha, Vojtěch Preissig, and Ladislav Sutnar, as well as contemporary practitioners of Czech design.
 Order it at the Bohemian Identity e-shop here.